Court date for Jets' Quinnen Williams after airport gun bust - WHIZ News

 Williams, the Jets’ first-round draft pick last season, was arrested at LaGuardia on Thursday night on a charge of criminal possession of a weapon.

-The Port Authority Police Department, which patrols the airport, said Williams has a permit in his home state of Alabama for the Glock 19 pistol he was carrying onto the flight but does not have a gun permit in New York.
-The gun was not loaded, they said.
+The Port Authority Police Department, which patrols the airport, said Williams was arrested at the Delta check-in counter prior to security.
+The department said Williams has a permit in his home state of Alabama for the Glock 19 pistol but does not have a gun permit in New York.
+The gun was in Williams’ carry-on bag and was not loaded, police said.

+Williams’ attorney, Alex Spiro, said in a statement posted on Twitter by the lineman’s agent that Williams respects the law.
+“There was allegedly a technical issue with the manner in which the lawfully owned firearm was stored — and we expect the matter to be resolved shortly,” the lawyer said.

 The Jets said in a statement Friday: “We have been in contact with Quinnen Williams and are fully aware of the situation.
 We will have no additional comment as this is a pending legal matter.”